 - 123. "In the costing attached to our 10th September 2021 submission, these physical components are listed in cells C4 to D10.
 We have indicated whether these elements are shared or not.
 In column H we provided the source of the cost information.
 The FLLRIC model does not provide information on all the cost elements.
 Where absent in the FLLRIC model, Flow has supplied any significant information either in the context of the sub-duct costing inquiry or, in case of the OSP panel, as an attachment to the confidential version of this filing." - 124.
-"The non-recurring costs calculation for the planning, designing, ordering and site preparation for installing the new components are given in cells and a site " - 125.
+"The non-recurring costs calculation for the planning, designing, ordering and site preparation for installing the new components are given in cells"." - 125.
 "With respect to b), in our 12th March 2021 response to the OfReg 3rd February 2021 RFI, we presented the following non-recurring and recurring monthly recurring charges:

 The Charges corresponding to our InSpan costing modelling are the "Passive Access to Include Panel, Fiber & Duct Rental".
-The non-recurring costs of US\$ in the charges above is the charges above.
-The recurring cost of US\$ is the charges above.
-The recurring cost of US\$ is the charges in the InSpan costing modelling due primarily to the changes in the specifications of the InSpan since the original offer."
+The non-recurring costs of US\$ in the charges above is in the charges above.
+The recurring cost of US\$ has dropped to US\$ in the InSpan costing modelling due primarily to the changes in the specifications of the InSpan since the original offer."